That's not exactly, no, it's the exact opposite of that.

 Israel needs to.

-And I'm telling you what's what's driving this.
+And I'm telling you what's driving this.

-Uh at the State Department or anywhere in the regime aimed at Israel.
+I don't even want to get into whether or not there's anti-Semitism at the State Department or anywhere in the regime aimed at Israel.

 I don't even want to go there.